 Research shows that this financial crackdown is having an effect.
 More than 50% of diesel car owners are planning to change their car for a petrol, electric or hybrid vehicle.
-Nearly all new diesel cars are being discounted by almost 25%, making them cheaper than many of their petrol counterparts.
+This change in attitudes has led to nearly all new diesel cars being discounted by almost 25%.
+In fact, they are now usually cheaper than many of their petrol counterparts.

 So what do you do if you own a diesel car?
 Should you sell now before the price of diesel cars collapses, or do you ride it out?
-If you’re looking for a new car in 2019, should a diesel car even enter the conversation?
+If you’re looking for a new car in 2020, or the coming years, should a diesel car even enter the conversation?

 Facts About Diesel Cars in the UK